NautiluX/open-jira-url/README.md

 ## Usage

-Press your configured hot-key and enter the Jira card ID and press Enter to open it in your web browser.
+Press your configured hot-key and enter the Jira card ID.
+Press Enter to open it in your web browser.

 ![GNOME Custom Shortcut](./doc/img/screenshot.png)